Selvakumar4You/openshift-3june-2024/Day1/README.md

 - For example
   - Deployment Controller can detect Deployment resources created/edited/deleted/scaled up/down in any namespace/project
   - ReplicaSet Controller can detect ReplicaSet resources created in any namespace/project

+## What is a Master Node in Kubernetes/Openshift?
+- In master node, control-plane components will be running
+- Control Plane
+- Control Planes components they provide the orchestration features
+- Control Planes monitors, heals, manages the user-application deployed in the openshift
+- wherever control plane components are running they are called master nodes
+- In normal configurations, the user application won't be running/scheduled into master nodes
+- In special cases, we can configure the master nodes to accept user application getting deployed into master nodes by removing the tains(conditions/restrictions)
+- In our lab setup, user application will be deployed onto master as well as worker nodes
+- master nodes are also called as controller nodes

+## What is a Worker Node in Kubernetes/Openshift?
+- Worker Nodes is where user applications will be deployed
+- there can any number of worker nodes
+- worker nodes are also called as compute nodes

 ## Lab - Listing the nodes in the Openshift cluster
 ```